DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/tables/wrap-text-around-a-table.md

 * In the invoked **Table Properties** dialog, click **Around** in the **Text Wrapping** section.
 Click the enabled **Positioning** button to open the **Table Positioning** dialog.

     ![RTETablesPropertiesRibbon](../../../images/richedit-tables-wrapping-dialog.png)
-* Here you can specify the table's horizontal and vertical position.
-Enter numeric value in the **Position** combo box to specify an absolute position.
+* In this dialog, you can specify the table's horizontal and vertical positions.
+Enter a numeric value in the **Position** combo box to specify an absolute position.
 To set a relative position, select the required alignment from the **Position** list and the relative element from the **Relative to:** list.

 * Specify the distance between the table and surrounding text in the **Distance from surrounding text** section.